Road to Elm - Table of Contents

 Extracting values from objects or arrays and assigning them to local variables is one of the little things you do in programming without even thinking about it.

-There's not much of a choice: littering your code with object.property.property.property
+There's not much of a choice: littering your code with object.property.property.property or array[0] is longer to write, has slower performance, and is untidy.

 Less code